mienaikoe/ziyu/Chapters/3-4-Chapter18.md

 "You will learn soon.
 But now, it is too dangerous in Rudjan.
 You must leave immediately."

-He leaned closer to her and pulled something metal out of a pocket in his coat.
+He leaned closer to her and pulled some things out of a pocket in his coat.

 "Linyu left this for you."

-He lifted his hand from his coat and produced a copper coil just like the one Linyu was fiddling with.
+He lifted his hand from his coat and produced a few vials of a strange reddish liquid and a copper coil embedded in a wooden puck just like the one Linyu was fiddling with.
 It had been hastily tied to a round glass plate, with one long length of wire pointed outward and a flap of dry kelp covering the center.
-With a gentle grasp, she lifted it from his hands and hid it in her coat sleeve, wondering why Linyu had left this for her.
+With a gentle grasp, she lifted them from his hands and hid them in her coat sleeve, still confused.

-"Left this for me?" she asked, bewildered, "But why?"
+"Left these for me?" she asked, bewildered, "But what's in these vials?"

+"A cure for the blind."

+"Why?"

 "The wind speaks," he said mysteriously.
 "You must listen."